 Unfortunately, this contact form doesn’t allow sending photos.
 If you have braid photos you’d like to send, let me know and I’ll tell you how to send them.
 I’d love to see them!

-1. I love hearing from readers through this form!
-I just want to mention that if you have a question about a specific tutorial it might end up being helpful to other readers if you ask in the comment field under that tutorial, that way others who might have the same question would also see the answer (assuming I have one!)
-Both are great too–on this blog double-dipping works fine!
+1. Please don’t be shy, I love hearing from readers!
+I just want to mention that if you have a question about a specific tutorial it might help other readers if you ask it in the comment field under that tutorial, that way others who might have the same question would also see the answer (assuming I have one!).
+Both are great too – on this blog double-dipping works fine.

 2. The videos alone, without their accompanying tutorials, can also be watched here/ todos los videos estan en mi canal de Youtube.

-However, usually the video just shows the braiding moves, not how to make all the different color patterns—that information is in the text and photos of my website tutorials, not usually in the videos.
+However, you miss a lot if you just watch them on Youtube – usually the video just shows the braiding moves, not how to make all the different color patterns – that information is only in the text and photos of my website tutorials.

-Plus, some of my braiding tutorials have no Youtube video showing the braiding method, either because I haven’t gotten around to making one yet, or because a video wasn’t necessary for them—like the hollow double braid, and the Genji-uchi braid, for example.
+Plus, some of my braiding tutorials have no video, either because I haven’t gotten around to making one yet, or because a video wasn’t necessary for them – like the hollow double braid, and the Genji-uchi braid, for example.

 3. Braids in my header photo: I haven’t yet posted tutorials for most of them.
 There’s a description of each of them here, including links to instructions for some of them.
-Please contact me with any questions you may have about them or other braids on my blog.
+Email me or comment with any questions you may have about them or other braids on my blog.

 4. Please don’t contact me if you are selling something, or trying to make some kind of business connection.
 I don’t answer such emails.